kamilazdybal/kamilazdybal.github.io/_posts/2023-05-11-how-to-complete-a-PhD.md

 Say you need to run a post-processing tool after you collect files with some results.
 Say that your results files arrive incrementally as you decide to test new scenarios.
 You can manually check if a given scenario has finished running and then run your post-processing tool.
 Or, you can parameterize your cases and automatically check if a results file for a given case is already there (the Python way: `os.path.exists()`) and if yes, run the post-processing, if not, just keep going to the next case.
 You can run such script once a day, and that's all you need to do from now on!

 The same thing goes with other dull tasks such as renaming many files, organizing files, running various scenarios, generating figures.
 It's worth spending time at the beginning of your Ph.D. to learn how to do those things (*e.g.*, in Python).
-Learn basic operation on files (creating, renaming, saving, moving), learn operation on strings (regular expressions), and learn list comprehensions.
+Learn basic operation on files (creating, renaming, appending, saving, moving), learn operation on strings (regular expressions), and learn list comprehensions.
 For example, say you need to generate a header for a LaTeX table that says *Case*-# where # is an even number from 2 to 20.
 With this list comprehension in Python:

 ```python
 ' & '.join(['Case-' + str(i) for i in range(1,21) if i%2==0])